-Recommendation & Intended Relevant Cabinet Financial impacts Officer Response/s Lead Officer/s

-Outcomes Member ('None' or explanation

-provided as

-applicable)

-That £100,000 be allocated to Cabinet Member The Finance Director has confirmed Director of

-developing feasibility studies, to Environmental that there are adequate monies set Finance,

-be matched by external Services and/or aside within the existing Capital Resources &

-providers, to support the Planning, Programme (for flood alleviation) to Business

-progression of schemes Infrastructure meet this proposed commitment.
-Improvement

-designed to improve the water and Economic

-management cycle.
-Development

-dependent on

-This would ensure that schemes scheme design.

-were readily available for

-implementation, taking a proactive

-approach to managing the effects of

-the water management cycle, as

-much of the council's work had

-been reactive.
-Historically the

-Council had been successful in

-obtaining funding where a scheme's

-need had been demonstrated.1

-Eascibility studies would need to

-Feasibility studies would need to respond to an agreed set of

-objectives.
-These might include

-some or all of the following:
+Review Title: Water Management Cycle Recommendation & Intended Outcomes That 6100,000 be allocated to Relevant Cabinet Member Financial impacts ('None' or explanation provided as applicable) Officer Response/s The Finance Director has confirmed Lead Officer/s That £100,000 be allocated to developing feasibility studies, to be matched by external providers, to support the progression of schemes designed to improve the water management cycle.
+This would ensure that schemes were readily available for implementation, taking a proactive approach to managing the effects of the water management cycle, as much of the council's work had been reactive.
+Historically the Council had been successful in obtaining funding where a scheme's need had been demonstrated.1 Services and/or Planning, Infrastructure and Economic Development dependent on scheme design.
+The Finance Director has confirmed that there are adequate monies set aside within the existing Capital Programme (for flood alleviation) to meet this proposed commitment.
+Director of Finance, Resources & Business Improvement

-&lt;sup>1 See 15 December 2022 Meeting Minutes.
+1 See 15 December 2022 Meeting Minutes.